karlllewis/karlllewis/README.md

 ## Backstory
 I’ve led security in boardrooms, data centers, and startups just trying to get their first enterprise customer.

-At Duo Security (Cisco), I helped launch the APJC region — guiding execs and engineers through Zero Trust adoption before it had a playbook.
+At Duo Security (Cisco), I helped launch the APJC region by guiding execs and engineers through Zero Trust adoption before it had a playbook.

-Then I traded suits for a backpack — three years, 12 countries, and a crash course in how different cultures build trust.
-That perspective now shapes how I architect security for distributed teams and AI-native startups shipping at breakneck speed.

-Today I run **Cloud Native CISO** — helping small teams bake security into how they build, from the very first commit.
+Today I help small teams bake security into how they build.

 ---